tbarn/new-website/pages/for-hire.md

 # For hire

 Hey y'all! 👋 I'm looking for my next opportunity at a developer-facing company.
-I've spent the last ten years at startups doing various roles, sometimes by title and sometimes by necessity. **I am looking for a role where I can use my decade of developer-facing experience to help build technical products (and relationships) that developers will love.**
+I've spent the last ten years at startups doing various roles. **I am looking for a role where I can use my decade of developer-facing experience to help build technical products (and relationships) that developers will love.**

 Continue reading to learn more about what I am looking for!
 But first, why create a page like this?